gregsadetsky/blog/_posts/2026-08-08-claude-md-except-its-meaningful-and-it-actually-works.md

 - Delete it.
 - Ship the ugly one.
 Nobody is looking at it as closely as you are.
 - Do nothing for a week and see if it still matters.
 - I am not "happy to keep iterating."
-I am contractually incapable of leaving.
+I am incapable of leaving.
 - You are asking me to make a decision so that there is someone else to blame.
 - Please don't open source this.